grap/odoo-addons-misc/simple_tax_account/README.rst

 Technical Information
 ---------------------

-* On account.tax, add a new field 'simple_tax_id' that is the according VAT with or without TAX included.
+* On account.tax, add a new field 'simple_tax_id' that is the according tax with or without tax included.
 Sample:
     * TAX A: VAT 10% included
     * TAX B : VAT 10% excluded
     * TAX A and TAX B will be linked together